 Using the coax seal and cut into 1 inch strips as shown in figure 3.17.
-You will need 3 strips.
+You will need three strips.
 The remainder can be used to seal the driven element SO239 connectors, should you wish to.

-Apply coax seal on top of the control cable and work it around the cable as shown in figure 3.18.
+Apply coax seal on top of the control cable and work it around the cable and on top of the cable tray as shown in figure 3.18.
 This will help keep water from entering into the EHU.
 Apply the coax seal to the remaining areas of the wire tray as shown in figure 3.19.